megancostello/Amazon-Scraping/README.md

 - add a timestamp for each row
 - add email alerts when a variation is incorrect (red highlighted cell)
 - periodically run scraper.py to check for broken variations
+- add input boxes, to customize which rows the user is checking and the spreadsheet being used
+- make it user friendly to run, with a batch file